All StatesIdaho

 After You Record Your Deed in Idaho

 After the County Recorder processes your deed, the original is returned to the grantee or the designated return address.
-Recording times and fees vary by county.
-The recorder updates the public land records, and the county assessor uses the recorded deed to update property tax ownership information.
-Idaho does not impose a state transfer tax, so there are no additional tax obligations at recording beyond the recording fee.
-The grantee is responsible for property taxes from the date of transfer.
+The county assessor uses the recorded deed to update property tax ownership information, and the grantee is responsible for property taxes from the date of transfer.
+Idaho has no state transfer tax, so the only cost at recording is the filing fee.

 Idaho Quit Claim Deed FAQ